 But some critics say the method is flawed, one side (ROE) or the other (COE).
 Banks, as an example, have insisted returns should be measured on tangible equity, excluding goodwill and other intangible assets from the calculation, generating a higher ROE, but lower tangible book value.
 IDC Financial Publishing, Inc. (IDCFP) finds a nominal four quarter ROE, as reported, the most useful and accurate.

 A second side of the equation is cost of equity.
-Some analysts use a long-standing rule of thumb of 10% cost of equity.
+Some analysts use a long standing rule of thumb of 10% cost of equity.
 IDCFP however, uses the long-term U.S. Treasury yield plus one-half of that yield, adjusted for bank specific risk.
-In today’s market, a long bond U.S. Treasury yield on 9/30/2017 was 2.9%, and the average cost of equity capital for the large bank holding companies was 4.7%, ranging from 4.15% for Wells Fargo & Company (WFC) to 6.05% for Bank of America Corp (BAC).
+In today’s market, a long bond U.S. Treasury yield on 3/31/2017 was 3.0%, and the average cost of equity capital for the large bank holding companies was 5.0%, ranging from 4.26% for Raymond James Financial (RJF) to 6.18% for Bank of America Corp (BAC).

 The value of increasing a positive spread (ROE less COE) by 100 basis points adds an estimated 12.5 basis points to the market capitalization to equity ratio.
-The low valuations of BAC and C, with narrow ROE-COE spreads, confirm the valuation line, as does STT and USB with high valuations to book value.
-Bank holding companies with special risks, not measured by ROE and COE, tend to sell below the valuation line, such as GS and FITB.
+The low valuations of BAC and C, with narrow ROE-COE spreads, confirm the valuation line, as does RJF and USB with high valuations to book value.
+Bank holding companies with special risks, not measured by ROE and COE, tend to sell below the valuation line, such as BK and WFC.

 Creating Shareholder Value in Mid-cap Banks